-In Part 1 of this article series, you learned 10 signs that you are in a relationship with a narcissist.
+In Part 1 of this series, you learned 10 signs that you are in a relationship with a narcissist.
 You learned that narcissists are the masters of the guilt trip.
-You also learned that narcissists have a set of rules for you in the relationship that they don't apply to their own behavior.
-Here are eight more signs you are in a relationship with a narcissist, all found in my book, Gaslighting: Recognize Manipulative and Emotionally Abusive People - and Break Free:
+You also learned that narcissists have a set of rules for you that they don't apply to themselves.
+Here are eight more signs you are in a relationship with a narcissist, all found in my book, Gaslighting: Recognize Manipulative and Emotionally Abusive People — and Break Free:

 1. Changing your mind is seen as an affront to them.

-"You said you were going to the movies at 6pm.
-But now you're saying that you are going at 8pm.
+"You said you were going to the movies at 6.
+But now you're saying that you are going at 8.
 How can you change plans like that?"
-Because you have this wonderful thing called free will.
+Well, it's because you have this wonderful thing called free will.
 Human beings have the right to change their mind at any time, and for any reason.
 When you change your mind about something, it makes the narcissist feel a loss of control.
-As you learned from Part 1 of this article, they will try to get control back through silent treatment, guilt trips, and something called gaslighting, which you'll read about next.
+As you learned from Part 1, they will try to get control back through silent treatment, guilt trips, and gaslighting.

 2. They flat-out deny something they said or did, and it makes you wonder if you are going crazy.